A large, circular stone and brick campus seal featuring the

 What is Title IX?

-Title IX of the Education Amendments of 1972 prohibits sex-based discrimination in educational programs and activities.
 Sexual harassment is a form of sex discrimination and, therefore, a violation of Title IX.
 Prohibited conduct under Title IX includes, but is not limited to, sexual assault, sexual battery, sexual exploitation, stalking, relationship violence, and other forms of nonconsensual sexual activity.
 Discrimination based on sexual orientation, gender identity, and pregnancy or parenting status is also prohibited.

 How to Get Help